dokku/dokku/docs/processes/scheduled-cron-tasks.md

 - Schedules are performed on the hosting server's timezone, which is typically UTC.
 - At this time, only the `PATH` and `SHELL` environment variables are specified in the cron template.
 - Each scheduled task is executed within a one-off `run` container, and thus inherit any docker-options specified for `run` containers.Resources are never shared between scheduled tasks.
-- Tasks are always executed using the `--rm` flag, and are never executed in detached mode.
 - Scheduled cron tasks are supported on a per-scheduler basis, and are currently only implemented by the `docker-local` scheduler.
 - Tasks for _all_ apps managed by the `docker-local` scheduler are written to a single crontab file owned by the `dokku` user.
 The `dokku` user's crontab should be considered reserved for this purpose.